 Week 4: The 30-Day Verdict

 Wrapping up the month, I felt a genuine difference in the 'environment' of my mouth.
 The most significant change wasn't something you could see in a mirror, but something I felt when I woke up.
 You know that 'morning mouth' that feels like a family of squirrels spent the night in there?
 That was significantly reduced.
-It was like the good bacteria from ProDentim were pulling the night shift, keeping the peace while I slept.
+It was like the good bacteria were pulling the night shift, keeping the peace while I slept.